Published 16th November 2018

 If I didn’t trust him I wouldn’t have told him.

 As you can imagine, this jump in time can be rather confusing for our students.
+Considering that practice is key to getting to grips with conditionals, we need a lot of activities up our sleeves to help our students as much as possible.
 However, when you get into it, dealing with mixed conditionals can be really fun.
 Activities used to teach mixed conditionals are creative and imaginative and, as a result, interesting.

 A mixed conditional activity